GriffinSnider/SheaHomesCustomerReviews/README.md

 - Average rating across all Shea Homes reviews: **4.21 / 5.0**
 - Gradient Boosting classifier accuracy: **84.1%**
 - Approximately **22%** of reviews flagged as at-risk based on model predictions
-- TF-IDF and topic modeling reveal construction quality and post-close warranty service as the primary drivers of negative sentiment
+- TF-IDF and topic modeling show construction quality and post-close warranty service as the primary drivers of negative sentiment
-- LLM-based classification demonstrates competitive performance with traditional ML on this task
+- LLM-based classification shows competitive performance with traditional ML on this task

 ## Tech Stack